When you hear the word “alcoholic,” what image comes to mind?

 My hangup with identifying (or not) as an alcoholic was an excuse I used against myself to continue drinking.

 It became an obstacle to my own healing.
-Rejecting that label meant I was unable to see alcohol as the real villain in my life.
+Rejecting that label meant I could not see alcohol as the real villain in my life.

 I knew I drank to escape feeling stressed, miserable, and like my life had no joy or meaning.
-But I didn’t know that alcohol was reshaping my brain in ways that made those conditions worse.
+But I didn’t know that alcohol was reshaping my brain in ways that worsened those conditions.

 Instead, I focused on the stigma of the label and the ultimately pointless debate over whether I had a “disease” for which there was no “cure.”